Program

 Explore the preliminary conference schedule and take a first look at what to expect in both the scientific and social program.

-Join us for the SWSEurope 2026 conference dinner at SOLNICE, located in the heart of České Budějovice.
-This remarkable Gothic building, originally built in 1531 as a city granary, is home to one of the four oldest roof structures of its kind in the Czech Republic.
-Over the centuries, it stored weapons and later salt, and remained largely unchanged until its careful reconstruction in the 21st century.
+Join us for the SWSEurope 2026 conference dinner at SOLNICE, a unique historic venue in the heart of České Budějovice.
+Originally built in 1531 as a city granary, this remarkable Gothic building features one of the four oldest roof structures of its kind in the Czech Republic.
+Over the centuries, it served various purposes, including storing weapons and salt, and has been carefully restored in the 21st century.

-On the last day of the meeting, participants are invited to join one of three guided field excursions showcasing the remarkable wetlands of South Bohemia.
+On the final day of the conference, Thursday, July 2, participants are invited to join optional field trips exploring some of the most remarkable wetland and freshwater ecosystems of South Bohemia.

 Šumava Peatlands